 Increased foreign competition continues to drive much of the U.S. manufacturing sector overseas to take advantage of cheap labor.
 However, there are still many ways to improve performance and become more competitive while keeping operations in the United States.

 It is no secret that American manufacturers must contend with challenges many of their foreign counterparts don’t, such as higher labor and healthcare costs, pollution abatement fees, and relatively higher business taxes.
-Add a shrinking skilled labor pool, and one can see why the U.S. manufacturing sector has turned elsewhere — i.e. outsourced labor overseas — to bolster its survival.
+Add a shrinking skilled labor pool, and one can see why the U.S. manufacturing sector has turned elsewhere — i.e., outsourced labor overseas — to bolster its survival.
 This has been bad news for the overall well-being of the domestic manufacturing industry, a sector that remains a powerful economic engine and source of employment.
-Of the more than $580 billion in business tax revenues in 2008, almost $90 billion of that came from manufacturing firms, according to the Manufacturing Institute.
+Of the more than $580 billion in business tax revenues in 2008, almost $90 billion came from manufacturing firms, according to the Manufacturing Institute.
 That’s more than the tax revenues from the retail and communications industries combined.

 However, those manufacturers who wish to stay at home and succeed here have the tools to do so.
 An increasing number of domestic manufacturers are countering the notion that one must turn to cheaper labor to reduce their expenses.
 Instead, they have turned to lean manufacturing, which has increased their productivity, strengthened customer relationships, and most importantly, kept jobs at home.
 To top it off, they don’t have to worry about paying the skyrocketing transportation costs that come with shipping those foreign-made parts back to the United States.